XAdanM/XAdamM.github.io/content/posts/avatar.md

 (Opening shot: Lalani and the Wender siblings are sitting in their hotel room, ready to return home)

-Lalani: Everyone excited to head back home?
+Lalani: (exhausted) Everyone excited to head back home?

 Billiam: I'm just excited to get a replacement phone after the agents confiscated ours yesterday.

 Bella: Look, I'm tired of the Muzks screwing with us like this.
 Let's just face Ezon himself and get this whole "chosen one" business sorted out for once and for all.
 Then we can go home.
+Maybe they'll even give us our phones back.

-Billiam: No way!
+Billiam: (shocked) No way!
 What if Ezon kills me or something?

 Bella: Look, we're regulars at this point at Muzk Tower.
 We'll be fine.

 Lalani: So what's the plan?
 Turn ourselves into the agents and make them take us to Ezon?

-Bella: That's not a bad idea, actually.
+Bella: Wonderful idea!
 I'm impressed, Lalani.

 Bobert: Yeah, Bella's ideas are usually way worse.
 Like getting me nearly killed by some shady guys over a few million Dogecoins.

-Billiam: I'd rather not try this plan, Lalani.
+Billiam: (serious) I'd rather not try this plan, Lalani.

 Bobert: I know!
 I'll call Gizelle and ask her to arrange a meeting with us and her uncle.